taozhaolib/databrary/README.md

 #### JS

 * Always use single quotes.
-Always.
 * Indent with two spaces.
 * Use === as often as possible.
 * Make sure app.js is remains the first file alphabetically.